 The key systems of a low line VR suit are a sensory-based system (haptic or tactile feedback), motion capture and climate-control systems.
 Optionally virtual reality suit can include gloves with a sensory system and motion capture, shoes with the same options, odor and taste transfer and, moreover, a full-fledged exoskeleton with hydraulic and servomechanisms.

-History of the virtual reality suit
+History of virtual reality suits

 The history of suits for gaming and virtual reality dates back to the 1990s.